kshitij-chaudhari/MovieApp/README.md

 ### CLEAN Architecture:

 First of all the layers in `Clean architecture` has been separated into individual modules in a single Android project.
 For example android modules like `app`, `core`, `presentation`, `data` and `domain`.
 Notice the dependency of these modules, as per the dependency rule of `Clean architecture`, all the dependencies directly or indirectly point towards the the domain layer.
 The domain layer incorporates `Entities`, `Use-Cases` and interfaces required to cross boundaries, `Repository` in this case.
-The `Data` layer handles data and communicates with data source from `Remote` in this case `Mock` API, to provides required data requested by the `Presentation` layer. `View` layer will observe on the `presentation` layer's stateFlow object, to get the updated data on state change.
-Future I will create `Locale` data source to provide offline support for the app.
+The `Data` layer handles data and communicates with data source from `Remote` in this case Rest API, to provides required data requested by the `Presentation` layer. `View` layer will observe on the `presentation` layer's stateFlow object, to get the updated data on state change.
+I have created `Local` data source to provide offline data support for the application using local database.

 Having separate modules is not necessary, we can create all the layers in the app modules itself.
 Having separate modules and depending on the intended modules prevent accidental usage of a classes in unintended places.
 There are also couple of benefits mentioned below.